blockdeep/libro/src/critical/Use_Appropriate_Origin_Checks.md

 ## What should be avoided

-In the following code, the `execute` function can be called by any user, which may lead to unauthorized or malicious actions:
+In the following code, the `execute_critical_operation` function can be called by any user, which may lead to unauthorized or malicious actions:

 ```rust
 #[pallet::call_index(0)]